-Militia are an intermediary measure: trained, local, and available in large numbers.
+Militias are an intermediary measure: trained, local, and available in large numbers.
 The National Guard are a heavy-handed response, both “foreign” and military to a community.
 Police are too few – if their numbers are increased to handle peak demands, they tend to become either corrupt or intrusive during normal times (Proverbs 16:27: “idle hands are the devil’s workshop”).
-Militia are cheaper than either.
+Militias are cheaper than either.

-If given concealed carry permits, militia put more trained and armed citizens on the streets.
+If given concealed carry permits, a militia can put more trained and armed citizens on the streets.

 - Local organization and control inevitably creates wide variation in unit quality – and corruption.

 - Standardization might prove difficult to achieve in key aspects, such as recruitment, doctrine, equipment, and training.
-Especially if militia are financed by local governments or their own members.
+Especially if militias are financed by local governments or their own members.

-- Focus and seriousness often prove difficult to maintain in militia, as most unit will see little or no action.
-Nineteenth Century militia often degenerated into social clubs.
+- Focus and seriousness often prove difficult to maintain in militias, as most units will see little or no action.
+Nineteenth Century militias often degenerated into social clubs.

 What can an American militia do during an emergency?